vvv-school/assignment_event-saliency-map/README.md

 1. The input event-stream (using [vFramer])
 1. The output of the [Selective Attention Module]   (spiking and subthreshold)

-Here is how it shou;d look like:
+Here is how it should look like:

 ![evt_salmap](./misc/assignment3.png)